 It is unclear when he first began to define himself explicitly as an anarchist, but as early as 1851 his views were clear enough for him to describe the "destiny" of humanity as "to reach that state of ideal perfection in which nations will no longer need to be under the tutelage of a government or of any other nation."
 He says of this "ideal state" that "it is the absence of government, it is anarchy, the highest expression of order."
-It was at about this time that the twenty-one year old Elisée and his brother Elie, enraged by Louis Napoleon's coup d'état, participated in an apparent plan to seize the mairie of Orthez.
+It was at about this time that the twentyone year old Elisée and his brother Elie, enraged by Louis Napoleon's coup d'état, participated in an apparent plan to seize the mairie of Orthez.
 Although the small group of would-be insurrectionists were no great threat to the Empire (indeed, they merely marched to the mairie and then abandoned their plan), the authorities seemed to take the matter seriously, and the Reclus brothers found it necessary to leave France for the greater tolerance then prevailing in England.
 For Elisée, this flight began over five years of foreign travel, and profoundly affected his future vocation.

-[&]quot;Développement de la Liberté dans le Monde" in Paul Reclus, ed.
+&lt;sup>1 "Développement de la Liberté dans le Monde" in Paul Reclus, ed.
 Les Frères Elie et Elisée Reclus (Paris: Les Amis d'Elisée Reclus.
 1964), p.
 53.

 By early 1853, the young Reclus had crossed the Atlantic and was living in Louisiana.
 His "Fragment d'un voyage à la Nouvelle Orléans" recounts his passage through the Antilles, his trip up the Mississippi delta, and his striking impressions of antebellum New Orleans.
 It also chronicles an important stage in the development of his social and political ideas.
 For most of the two and on-half years that he spent in Louisiana, Reclus was a tutor for the children of the Fortier family at Félicité plantation, fifty miles upstream from New Orleans, on the West Bank of the Mississippi.
-One of the strongest impressions that he gained from his experience of the much-romanticized plantation society of the Old South was of the cruel inhumanity of slavery.2 His repulsion by the slave system was largely responsible for his decision to leave Louisiana.
-He wrote that he could not continue to earn money by tutoring the children of slaveholders and thus "steal from the Negroes who have truly earned through their sweat and blood the money that I put in my pocket."3
+One of the strongest impressions that he gained from his experience of the much-romanticized plantation society of the Old South was of the cruel inhumanity of slavery.
+His repulsion by the slave system was largely responsible for his decision to leave Louisiana.
+He wrote that he could not continue to earn money by tutoring the children of slaveholders and thus "steal from the Negroes who have truly earned through their sweat and blood the money that I put in my pocket."

 Reclus was, throughout his life, a fierce opponent not only of slavery but of racism, which he saw to be one of the most pernicious forms of oppression and domination.
 He believed that the problems of social conflict and exploitation stemming from racism could only be solved finally through the blending of races and cultures.
 Racism, he concluded, was based on a false view of social hierarchy that contradicted his firm belief in equality and acceptance of social diversity.
-In his view, humanity is always strengthened by the creative diversification resulting from the cross-fertilization of peoples and traditions.
+In his view, humanity is always strengthened by the creative diversification resulting from the cross-fertilization of peoples and traditions. their belts with a veritable arsenal in plain sight.
+Most, however, are content to conceal a dagger or a pocket pistol in their clothing.